 Valero’s peer comparison

-In the earlier part, we discussed Valero Energy Corporation’s (VLO) historical valuation trends.
-In this part, we will consider VLO’s forward valuations compared to those of its peers.
+In the previous part of the series, we looked at Valero Energy’s (VLO) historical valuation trends.
+In this part, we’ll look at its forward valuations compared to those of its peers.

-Before we proceed with peer comparisons, let us consider the market capitalizations (or market cap) of American refiners.
-Valero’s (VLO) market cap stands at ~$31 billion.
-Its peers Marathon Petroleum (MPC) and Tesoro (TSO) have lower market caps, standing at ~$20 billion and ~$11 billion, respectively.
-Phillips 66 (PSX) has a market cap of ~$47 billion.
+Before we proceed with a peer comparison, let’s consider the market caps (capitalizations) of American refiners.
+Valero’s (VLO) market cap stands at ~$25 billion.
+Marathon Petroleum (MPC) and Tesoro (TSO) have lower market caps of ~$19 billion and ~$9 billion, respectively.
+Phillips 66 (PSX) has a market cap of ~$42 billion.

-Valero Energy (VLO) is currently trading at a forward PE (price-to-earnings ratio) of 8.9x, below its peer average of 9.9x.
-Valero’s (VLO) peers Marathon Petroleum (MPC), HollyFrontier (HFC), Northern Tier Energy (NTI), PBF Energy (PBF), and CVR Refining (CVRR) also trade below the average forward PE.
+Valero Energy (VLO) is currently trading at a two-year forward PE (price-to-earnings) ratio of 8x.
+That’s below the peer average of 8.9x.
+Marathon Petroleum (MPC), HollyFrontier (HFC), PBF Energy (PBF), and CVR Refining (CVRR) also trade below the average forward PE.

-For exposure to energy sector stocks, you can consider the iShares Core S&P Total US Stock Market ETF (ITOT).
-ITOT has ~6% exposure to the sector.
+For exposure to refining and marketing sector stocks, you can consider the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+It has ~16% exposure to the sector.